Invoiced/invoiced-go/README.md

 ## Developing

-The test suite can be ran with:
+The test suite can be run with:

 ```
 go test ./...